Same-sex parents statistics

 • Society needs to work towards creating a more accepting and inclusive environment for all families, regardless of sexual orientation or gender identity.

-Presence of children in households:
+The presence of children in households

 • Approximately 1 in 6 (16 percent) same-sex couple households have children (biological, step, or adopted).